BKitor/blockchain_auction/README.md

 Leave the first window open and in the second Terminal, set up and run the Python Django server:

-`python -m venv venv` //This creates the virtual environment and stores it in a file called `venv`
+`python3 -m venv venv` //This creates the virtual environment and stores it in a file called `venv`

 `source venv/bin/activate` // This activates the virtualenvironment